josemariasosa/josemariasosa/README.md

       - Implemented new processes for the IT services.
       - 🍫 > 🍓 > 🚎 > 🧮 > 🚚

-- (3 years) Gave lectures and talks on software development at various industry events.
+- Gave lectures and talks on software development at various industry events.
       - Python
       - Rust
       - Blockchain